jdunkerley/jdunkerley/advent-of-code-2020-week-4.md

 - AkimasaKajitani: https://github.com/AkimasaKajitani/AdventOfCode
 - dsmdavid: https://github.com/dsmdavid/AdventCode2020

 That's a wrap for 2020 - it's been a lot of fun.
+Hopefully, my overviews have given you an insight into the thought processes I used to solve these puzzles and this will help you when solving your own challenges.
 I look forward to 2021 and the next set of challenges.
-A great thanks to [Eric Wastl](http://was.tl/) for setting the amazing puzzles.
+A final huge thanks to [Eric Wastl](http://was.tl/) for setting the amazing puzzles and all the work that entails.